Development Cost Charges (DCCs)

 The Village Core included costs for the wastewater and water system upgrade, park land acquisition and roadwork construction and the Industrial Park for water and wastewater improvements.

-The bylaw (see below) was updated in 2013 with more detail to provide a clearer understanding of the capital projects and required Development Cost Charges (DCC) for each of the residential, commercial, institutional and industrial uses to enable future development in the municipality.
+The bylaw was updated in 2013 to provide a clearer understanding of the capital projects and required Development Cost Charges (DCC) for each of the residential, commercial, institutional and industrial uses to enable future development in the municipality.

-The DCCs in the updated bylaw are reduced from the previous 2004 bylaw for all uses except for Industrial uses.
-The Unit Multipliers have been amended in the new bylaw as recommended by the DCC Best Practices Guide.
-The increase in the proposed Industrial DCCs is a result of including new DCCs for roads and drainage.
+The DCCs in the updated bylaw were reduced from the previous bylaw for all uses except industrial.
+The increase in the Industrial DCCs is a result of including new DCCs for roads and drainage.